TCCQ/SNOS/README.md

 Consult `TODO.md` for the challenges of this project and my plan going forward.

+The documentation directory contains some useful information about the snes, but is quite dense and dry

 65c816 reference taken from https://www.zophar.net/fileuploads/2/10539nbbdh/65c816.txt
 Further optcode info taken from https://wiki.superfamicom.org/65816-reference